giantswarm/docs/src/content/basics/nodepools/index.md

 ## Definition

 A node pool is a group of nodes within a cluster that all have the same configuration.
-Node pools use a NodeConfig specification.
 Each node in the pool has a Kubernetes node label, which has the node pool's name as its value.
 A node pool can contain a single node or many nodes.

 ## Advantages